Be sure to add your email to our contact list to receive information about upcoming workshops.

 Our Cadaver Dog Training Workshops are held on the campus in Cullowhee, North Carolina.
 The workshops are offered in cooperation with the Forensic Osteology Research Station and the Emergency and Disaster Management Program at WCU.

 HOTELS: Pet-friendly accommodations are available at the Quality Inn in nearby Sylva.
 Their number is 828-586-3315.
-New Pet-friendly rooms are also now available at the University Inn Motel (less than 5 minutes from campus).
+New Pet-friendly rooms are also now available at the Roadway Inn and Suites (less than 5 minutes from campus).
 For reservations, please call 828-293-5442.
 ROOMS FILL QUICKLY DURING PEAK SEASON so please make your accommodation arrangements as soon as possible.

 MEALS: Registration includes lunches